-Comparing the wake pattern in the EXP and CFD in more detail, the wake mixing process in CFD around the wake free region at 72% of span-height is not established.
-At the same time, qualitative agreement is obtained for the tip region only.
-A possible reason for the different quality for the hub and tip region may be the effect of the blade-filet in the EXP and the CFD.
-In both CFD and EXP there is no filet on the tip endwall (under the same condition).
-On the contrary for the hub endwall, we only observe a filet in EXP, but not in CFD (not the same condition).
-The mechanism behind the unusually high loss region found around the PS in the experiment will be explained in more detail using the CFD results in section "Flow Mechanism in Ultra-Low Aspect Ratio IGV".
+Comparing the wake pattern in the EXP and CFD in more detail, the wake mixing process in CFD around the wake-free region at 72% of span height is not established.
+At the same time, a qualitative agreement is obtained for the tip region only.
+A possible reason for the different quality for the hub and tip regions may be the effect of the blade filet in the EXP and the CFD.
+In both CFD and EXP, there is no filet on the tip end wall (under the same condition).
+On the contrary for the hub end wall, we only observe a filet in EXP, but not in CFD (not the same condition).
+The mechanism behind the unusually high loss region found around the PS in the experiment will be explained in more detail using the CFD results in the section on flow mechanism in ultralow-AR IGV.